eScada-Solutions/eScada-HMI/README.md

 Other kind of direct support must be discussed with us, even though we are pleased to meet you wherever you are.

 # Greetings
+<p align="center">🙂</p>
 We would be very glad if you could try eScada.<br>
-Please ask other information you may need using "Issues" context or the contact form on our web site.
+Please ask other information you may need using "Issues" context or the contact form on our web site.<br>

-We wish you could enjoy to implement new HMI solutions using eScada, as much as we have enjoyed to develop it.<br>
+We wish you could enjoy to implement new HMI solutions using eScada, as much as we have enjoyed to develop it.
-<p align="center">🙂</p>